elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 initial work should be perfect for our initial JSON API.

 In the next chapter, we'll get an introduction to the Elm language.
-And we'll start working towards using the Phoenix JSON API that we build here to supply data for our Elm single page application.
+And we'll start working towards using the Phoenix JSON API that we built here to supply data for our Elm application.